 Breast health and advanced mammography

-Welia Health now offers advanced mammography called 3D tomo, at both its Mora and Pine City clinics.
+Welia Health now offers advanced mammography called 3D tomo at its Mora and Pine City clinics.

 Three-dimensional (3D) tomosynthesis, often referred to as 3D tomo, is an advanced imaging screening exam used to identify possible signs of cancer in breast tissue.
 It is particularly useful in screening women with dense breast tissue.
 Because 3D mammography provides images of the breast in “slices” from many different angles, finding and assessing any abnormalities is thought to be superior with 3D imaging.
 Welia Health offers these exams using the DIMENSIONS™ 3D mammography technology.